zama-ai/concrete-ml/docs/quantization.md

 # Quantization

 {% hint style='info' %}
-FIXME: Jordan, two .md's have been concatenated, to be fusionned well
-{% endhint %}

-{% hint style='info' %}
 from [Wikipedia](https://en.wikipedia.org/wiki/Quantization):

 > Quantization is the process of constraining an input from a continuous or otherwise large set of values (such as the real numbers) to a discrete set (such as the integers).